energy-sustainability/energy-sustainability.github.io/_pages/about.md

 - Are there flaws in the paper methodology?
 - What future work can derive from this paper?

-The experimental evaluation will be based on reports written by the student for each thematic block, illustrating the conclusions derived from the autonomous laboratory sessions.
+The experimental evaluation will be based on reports for each thematic block, illustrating the conclusions derived from the laboratory sessions.
 Each thematic block will provide a list of analysis suggested to students.
 Alternative experimental reports suggested by the student are also acceptable, previous validation from the lecturers (e.g., replicating a particular paper results, or evaluating a different approach than the one suggested by the lecturers).

+#### FNN/CNN Evaluation

+The labs for these two blocks are to be performed in pairs.
+These can be the same for both blocks or not.
+The evaluation of the lab will be done in a 40 minutes personal interview between the lecturer (Dario Garcia-Gasulla in this case) and the two students.
+Both students will be evaluated separately.
+This interview will be in the form of an oral report: You are expected to explain the problem you faced and the solutions you proposed, while the lecturer asks questions about the particularities of the problem, and the reasoning behing your decisions.

+While most of the interview will be oral, you should bring a number of supporting material (digital format is fine).
+This must be restricted to figures, tables and plots (no text beyond the captions).
+Some of the most typical material are:

+- Dataset information: Size, splits, class distributions, dataset samples, technical properties
+- Training results: Loss and accuracy curves
+- Performance reports: Accuracies, confusion matrices

+However, some of these may be irrelevant, and some that are not listed here may be necessary, depending on your experiments/results.
+Feel free to bring any plot/table you find interesting for discussing.

+These personal interviews will be scheduled during the course.

 <a name='lessons'></a>
 ### Lessons